 An associate's degree in respiratory therapy is the most common academic credential among respiratory therapists.
-Most programs require two years of study and offer medical internship opportunities.
+Medical internship opportunities are available with this degree.
 In addition to traditional coursework, students will work in clinical lab settings with simulated respiratory therapy situations.
 Students also learn to recognize respiratory ailments and disorders and work with physicians to treat patients.
 Candidates will begin to use the necessary medical equipment to perform respiratory tests.

 Over the course of two years, students will have received classroom and practical training on how to treat patients and operate medical equipment.
 National licensure is required to work in the field, which can typically be obtained through successful completion of an accredited program and a recognized certification exam.

 Respiratory therapy courses teach students to recognize, diagnose and treat various respiratory, cardiopulmonary and general breathing disorders and conditions.
 Programs also include life science courses in biology, chemistry, physiology and microbiology.
 Typical program courses include the following:

 Respiratory therapy involves the treatment of breathing disorders and conditions.
 According to the U.S. Bureau of Labor Statistics (BLS), the number of respiratory therapist jobs was expected to grow by 12% from 2014 to 2024 (www.bls.gov).
 The BLS listed the mean annual salary for respiratory therapists as $59,640 in 2015.
 Most opportunities for respiratory therapists are with hospitals and medical clinics.